Energy Meteorology and Geoinformation Systems

 Weather - the fuel of the energy transition

-system modeling (GIS)
+Geoinformation-system-based energy system modelling (GIS)

 Forecasts for energy systems

-Location-specific analyses
+Site-specific analyses

 Dynamic line rating